 Airbus A340 Spotting Guide

 The four-engine, wide-bodied Airbus A340 was assembled at Toulouse, France.
-It seats up to 375 passengers in the standard variants and 440 in the stretched A340-600 series.
+It is similar in concept and design to the twin-engine Airbus A330.

 A total of 377 A340s were produced between 1991 and 2011; it is currently out of production, but remains in active service with several airlines.